AmarBego/Rscoop/docs/getting-started.md

 2. Pick the latest release and download either the signed .msi installer or the portable .exe build.
 3. Run the installer.
 Windows SmartScreen might warn about the download. select **More info > Run anyway** to continue.

-> **Tip:** After installing from the .msi, restart Rscoop once to ensure the Scoop backend initializes correctly.

 ## 3. First Launch Checklist

 1. Start Rscoop from the Start Menu or the portable executable.